 The IRS per diem allowance just took a big leap.
 Here’s what that means for your fleet

-The per diem rate the IRS allows trucking companies to provide to drivers as tax-free earnings — and lets companies use to lower their own tax liabilities — for payments made to drivers for meals and incidentals while they’re on the road jumped significantly on Oct.
-1, to $80 per day after remaining flat at $69 per day the past two years.
+The per diem rate the IRS allows trucking companies to provide to drivers as tax-free earnings — and lets companies use to lower their own tax liabilities — jumped on Oct.
+1, to $80 per day after holding steady at $69 per day the past two years.
 How should your company navigate this change?
 If your company pays per diem as a flat rate, modifying it based on the IRS change is fairly straightforward – just make sure you do it.
 For those fleets that facilitate a per diem tax deduction as part of mileage-based pay, a more involved approach is likely required.

 And given the 15.9% per diem increase for fiscal year 2025, your fleet might want to do an even deeper dive into the benchmarking and self-reflection pool.
 Are you paying per diem in the same manner and at a similar rate as companies you compete with for drivers?
 What are the best practices and trends in per diem pay and do your rates align with the way your drivers are performing?
 If your company doesn’t pay per diem, would doing so be beneficial to your drivers and your company’s profitability?
 These are the types of questions your team can explore to ensure you’re using the per diem benefits to their full advantage for your drivers and for the company.